 - Run trough the beginner lesson cycles to help you familiarize with question and answer scenarios

-In addition, there’s special pronunciation lessons, which I thought was a fantastic addition because everyone struggles with this aspect of learning Thai due to the non-native nature of the alphabet.
+In addition, there’s special pronunciation lessons.
+I thought this was a good addition – because everyone struggles with this aspect of learning Thai due to the non-native nature of the alphabet.

-Learning to Read & Write
+Learning to Read & Write Thai

-Anyone who can speak Thai will tell you that you can rapidly advance your speaking by learning the alphabet.
+Anyone who can speak Thai will tell you that you can rapidly advance your speaking proficiency by learning the alphabet.

-Do yourself a favour, jump straight into the alphabet as soon as you can, if possible in tandem with learning your beginner phrases.
+My advice would be to jump straight into the alphabet section as soon as you can, if possible in tandem with learning your beginner phrases.

 Moving Forward: Learning Intermediate Thai

 Each of the 73 intermediate lesson cycles consists of four lessons that relate to each other, which keeps a nice context to the learning cycle.

-But where the intermediate level really steps up from beginner is that in addition to Central Thai (the Thai you'll hear spoken in Bangkok), there are specific lessons on different Thai dialects; for example, northern, southern and north eastern.
+But where the intermediate level really steps up from ‘beginner' is that in addition to Central Thai (the Thai you'll hear spoken in Bangkok), there are specific lessons on different Thai dialects; for example, Northern, Southern and Northeastern.

 Advanced lessons follow a different format and are delivered in 16 lesson cycles.

 - How to follow along telephone conversations and other longer conversations between native Thai speakers.